-- Filing and Paying Taxes: Does your business need a state tax ID?
+- Filing and Paying Taxes: Does your company need a state tax ID?
 This SBA page explains your tax responsibilities and how to meet them.

 - IRS Small Business and Self-Employed Tax Center: This page provides links to all kinds of tax information.
-You can educate yourself about tax ID numbers, forms, and publications for small business owners.
+You can educate yourself about tax ID numbers, forms, and publications for company owners.

-- Learn About Business Laws: You’ll need to become familiar with the laws that apply to small business.
-This SBA page explains laws relating to privacy, finance, online business, and intellectual property.
+- Learn About Business Laws: You’ll need to become familiar with the laws that apply to small businesses.
+This SBA page explains laws relating to privacy, finance, online stores , and intellectual property.

 - Nolo Press: Nolo Press is a tremendous resource for legal matters.
-It sells DIY legal manuals and also provides small business resources on its website.
+It sells DIY legal manuals and provides some free resources on its website.

 Get ready to start your small business